AnthonyVaz99/field-survey-AnthonyV/writing/report.md

 ## Credentials/Certifications Needed

+* For energy-related jobs:
+  - Energy Auditor Certification
+    * The HEP Energy Auditor certification demonstrates advanced competency through rigorous online and field exams, and work experience          prerequisites.
+Once certified, you will be able to evaluate the energy efficiency, health, and safety of a home.
+  -

 * Conventions, trade group meetings, or major discipline specific events that you think you might like to attend (virtually, even!)
 * Other things you're doing/have done/will do to be a part of a larger community in the area you're focusing on